SV592/Frontend-Portfolio/README.md

 Here's a quick overview of the designs:

 * [Huddle](./huddle-landing-page-with-single-introductory-section-master) - Responsive landing page uses built CSS flexbox and media queries.
-* [FAQ](./faq-accordion-main) - A responsive FAQ pagw with questions/answers toggling and transitions
+* [FAQ](./faq-accordion-main) - A responsive FAQ page with questions/answers toggling and transitions

 ## Technologies Used